idealo/aiven-metadata-prometheus-exporter/README.md

 * Feel free to contribute enhancements or bug fixes.
 * For more details on how to contribute, please look at [CONTRIBUTING.md](CONTRIBUTING.md)

-### Building and Testing

-* If you want to contribute to the project, please make sure that
-  * changes compile
-  * tests are green

-          $ go build -o bin/aiven-metadata-prometheus-exporter
-          $ go test -v ./...

-  * the changes are reflected on the `/metrics` endpoint

-          $ export AIVEN_API_TOKEN=MyToken; bin/aiven-metadata-prometheus-exporter
-          $ curl -s localhost:2112/metrics

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details